 - Located on Bond Street, this is the 19th-century home of former prime minister William Lyon Mackenzie.

 - Ripley’s Aquarium of Canada

 - Ripley’s Aquarium of Canada is next to the CN Tower.
 Here you’ll find over 20,000 aquatic animals from all over the globe here.
 This attraction opened in 2013.
 Admission is $ 35 per adult.

 Try our Toronto Scavenger Hunts to discover these museums and more

 We invite you to try our Toronto Civic Center Tourist Scavenger Hunt or Old Toronto Tourist Scavenger Hunt.
 They are 2-3 hours each, self-guided walking tours that you do with your smartphone (how it works).
 You’ll come across most of these museums and much more.
 Moreover, you’ll enjoy solving the various challenges at each step of the way while learning the history of Toronto.

-They each cost $35 for a group of up to 6 persons.
-There is an Explorer version of the Old Toronto scavenger hunt available for $45 – it’s longer and has more challenges.Suivez-nous / Follow us
+In sum, they each cost $45 for a group of up to 6 people.
+Also, there is an Explorer version of the Old Toronto scavenger hunt available for $60.
+Indeed, it’s longer and has more challenges.Suivez-nous / Follow us